All Categories Lead Module (CRM) Widgets - Lead Module

 abandoned-deal.png

 Objective: The Abandoned Reasons Widget provides insights into why potential leads decide not to engage in business with you.
-It's a tool for identifying the reasons behind unsuccessful deals, enabling you to develop strategies for improvement and prevention.
+It is a tool for identifying the reasons behind unsuccessful deals, enabling you to develop strategies for improvement and prevention.

 abandoned-reasons.png

-Objective: It displays a visual chart that allows you to track the number of new deals created versus those marked as 'won' within the current timeframe.
+Objective: It displays a visual chart that allows you to track the number of new deals created versus those marked as "won" within the selected filter period.
+This facilitates the analysis of the sales team’s performance and helps evaluate the conversion rate of opportunities into successful closures.

 create-vs-won-deals.png

-Objective: This widget helps you to stay informed about your present sales forecast for potential deals that you may close in the future, while also allowing you to monitor your current sales progress.
+Objective: This widget helps you stay up to date with your current sales forecast for potential deals you may close in the future.
+At the same time, it allows you to monitor your sales progress in real-time, facilitating strategic planning and decision-making.

 sales-forecast.png

-Objective: Using this widget, you can view all the deals that didn't work out during a specific time period.
+Objective: With this widget, you can view all deals that were unsuccessful within a specific period.

-When a deal doesn't go as planned and is labeled as 'lost,' you'll find it displayed in this widget.
-This widget offers a summary of all the unsuccessful deals that occurred within a chosen time frame.
+When a deal does not go as planned and is labeled as "lost," it will be displayed in this widget.

 lost-deals.png